-Rhodes has loing-standing relationships woth some of the nation's top colleges to ensure health profession admissions years before graduation.
+Rhodes has long-standing relationships with some of the nation's top colleges to ensure qualified students acceptance to health profession programs years before graduation.

 Rhodes College is located in Memphis, which is a major healthcare hub.
 Our college is partnered with major medical providers like Baptist Hospital, Le Bonheur Children’s Hospital, Methodist Hospital, and St. Jude Children’s Research Hospital.
 The number of opportunities our students have to get hands-on and involved in the healthcare field while they’re undergrads and right out of the gate is second to none.